 Without specific permission, members of the press may use three photos per story (with attribution and a link back to iFixit).
-More generous press licensing is easily obtainable by emailing miro at ifixit dot com.
+More generous press licensing is easily obtainable by emailing jeffs at ifixit dot com.

 We license all content under the Creative Commons Attribution Noncommercial Share Alike license.
 Everyone is free to republish, share, and remix our manuals as long as they attribute the source link, use it for a noncommercial purpose, and distribute any modifications of the work under a similar license.

 We admit it — we have to pay the bills.
 Selling parts is how we do that.
 We want to be able to afford to write new manuals, and the noncommercial requirement allows us to do that.
-We do grant usage licenses to commercial entities, so contact us with any inquiries by emailing miro at ifixit dot com.
+We do grant usage licenses to commercial entities, so contact us with any inquiries by emailing jeffs at ifixit dot com.

 What’s Creative Commons? ¶

 The Creative Commons organization was created by a group including Lawrence Lessig, a legal scholar (and long-time iFixit user!) who solved the need to provide a flexible open content licensing in situations like ours, where we want our content to be as free as possible.

 What if I want to improve your guides? ¶

 Great!
 Go right ahead.
 You can edit all of our repair manuals— just use the edit link on every page.
 You are also welcome to copy them elsewhere and modify them, but the improvements will reach more people if we pool our efforts.